shruthipatil11/UI-Library/README.md

 Image components are used to display pictures.

-You will find the following types of _Image_ on https://ui-ingredients-lib.netlify.app/src/app/components/image/image.html
+You will find the following types of _Image_

 > Responsive Image